778569/Solid-Principle-C-/README.md

 A client should never be forced to implement an interface that it doesn't user or clients shouldn't be forced to depend on methods they do not use.

+## **D** - Dependency Inversion Principle (DIP)

+Entities must depend on abstractions not on concretions. it states that the high level module must not depend on the low level module, but they should depend on abstractions.